Charcot-Marie-Tooth Disease (CMT)

 • Vision or hearing problems

-How severe your symptoms are will vary greatly between people, and even between family members with the disease.
-Once your CMT is diagnosed, however, your team of healthcare providers will keep a very close eye on you and get on top of the new symptoms as they arise, which occurs gradually.
+The severity of your symptoms will vary significantly between people and even between family members with the disease.
+Once your CMT is diagnosed, however, your team of healthcare providers will monitor you closely and manage the new symptoms that gradually arise.

 What Is Charcot-Marie-Tooth Disease Caused By?

-CMT is hereditary, being caused by mutations in at least one of over 100 genes that are involved in producing either parts of the nerves or the nerve sheath which surrounds the nerves like an insulating cover, helping support their effective function.
+CMT is hereditary, caused by mutations in at least one of over 100 genes involved in producing either parts of the nerves or the nerve sheath, which surrounds them like an insulating cover and helps support their effective function.
 When parts of the nerve are affected, the nerves can’t function properly, and their signals may become blocked, leading to the symptoms of CMT.

 CMT Disease Diagnosis

-While many people are aware of their family history of CMT and have regular monitoring with their GP, other times our podiatrists may see someone looking for help with their foot drop, hammertoes, or walking difficulties related to contracted and weak muscles, and may prompt them to have a thorough assessment with their GP to rule out a CMT diagnosis.
+While many people are aware of their family history of CMT and have regular monitoring with their GP, other times our podiatrists may see someone looking for help with their foot drop, hammertoes, or walking difficulties related to contracted and weak muscles, and may prompt them to have a thorough assessment with their GP to rule out CMT.

 What Is The Treatment For CMT Disease?